meetdave3/angular-node-typescript-boiler/README.md

 ## Production Build

-First run `ng build --prod` to build the project

-Then, `npm run prod` to start the node server for production.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm run build:ssr && npm run serve:ssr` to build the project

+Compiles the boiler application and spins up a Node Express to serve the Boiler Universal application on http://localhost:3000

+`npm run build:prerender && npm run serve:prerender` - Compiles your application and prerenders your application's files, spinning up a demo http-server so you can view it on http://localhost:8080 Note: To deploy your static site to a static hosting platform you will have to deploy the dist/browser folder, rather than the usual dist

 ## Running unit tests